wp-plugins/batchmove/readme.txt

 We have made BatchMove for WP users who are maintain large Wordpress implementations.

-The exact use is to move/ a lot of posts to an ohter category, for example all post from news category who from for 1 january to archive archive->2011 or category any name you want.
+The exact use is to move a lot of posts to an ohter category, for example all post from news category who from for 1 january to archive archive->2011 or category any name you want.
 Or just what you want, the different is that this routine can update/add/delete